-Production efficiency often determines whether a business can scale profitably or struggle with rising costs and missed deadlines.
-Even with modern equipment, many operations fail to meet demand due to slow workflows and hidden bottlenecks.
-This is where understanding throughput rate becomes essential for managers aiming to improve output without increasing resources.
+An army marches with its stomach, and a store profits with its capability to sell.
+Throughput rate is the scale that determines whether a business succeeds or fails.
+Even with the efficiency of modern equipment, many operations fail to meet demand due to slow workflows and hidden bottlenecks.
+This is where understanding throughput rate becomes essential for managers aiming to improve output with no cost at all.

 Key Takeaways